Grounding DINO-US-SAM: Text-Prompted Multi-Organ Segmentation in Ultrasound with LoRA-Tuned Vision-Language Models: Results

 \subsection{Ablation Study}

 Table~\ref{tab:ablation} summarizes the ablation study evaluating different configurations of the Grounding DINO model combined with various segmentation heads.
 The baseline configuration, Grounding DINO with SAM2 (trained on natural images), shows limited segmentation performance across all datasets.
 Fine-tuning Grounding DINO paired with MedSAM notably improves both DSC and IoU scores.
 However, the best performance is achieved by fine-tuning Grounding DINO paired with SAM2, which consistently outperforms the other configurations across breast, liver, and prostate datasets.
-Specifically, on the challenging AUL liver dataset, the DSC and IoU scores increased to $44.02\%$ and $35.79\%$, respectively.
-In the MicroSeg prostate dataset, fine-tuning with SAM2 yielded a DSC of $88.56\%$ and IoU of $81.17\%$, demonstrating the effectiveness of this fine-tuning strategy.
-On average, the fine-tuned Grounding DINO with SAM2 achieved the highest DSC of $73.99\%$ and IoU of $65.66\%$, confirming its superior generalization ability.
-This configuration is therefore adopted for all subsequent experiments.
+The baseline configuration (without fine-tuning) performs the worst, especially on complex datasets like AUL, where it achieves only $13.77\%$ DSC.
+Fine-tuning with MedSAM improves segmentation quality across all organs, but the most consistent and substantial improvements are observed when fine-tuning with SAM2.
+This configuration yields the best DSC and IoU scores in all datasets.
+For instance, on the BrEaST dataset, the DSC improves from $23.87\%$ (baseline) to $76.65\%$ when using the fine-tuned SAM2.
+Similarly, the MicroSeg prostate dataset shows a leap from $61.44\%$ to $88.56\%$ in DSC, with a corresponding increase in IoU to $81.17\%$.
+Even in the challenging AUL dataset, performance climbs to $44.02\%$ DSC, a significant gain over other methods.
+Statistical significance was assessed via paired \textit{t}-tests across test samples.
+We mark results with $p < 0.005$ and $p < 0.01$ as \textbf{**} and \textbf{*}, respectively.
+These tests confirm that the observed gains are not due to chance, particularly for breast datasets, where the differences are consistently significant.
+Given its consistent superiority in both mean performance and statistical robustness, we adopt fine-tuned Grounding DINO + SAM2 for all subsequent experiments.